Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 The official recommended solution is that anything that used to go in `componentWillUpdate`, can go in `componentDidUpdate`.
 But not so fast!

 Updating D3 objects in `componentDidUpdate` would mean our visualization always renders one update behind.
-Stale renders! 😱
+Stale renders! :scream:

 The new `getDerivedStateFromProps` to the rescue.
 Our integration follows a 3-step pattern: